 When and Why Would Criminal Defense Attorney Conduct an Independent Investigation?

 There are two basic scenarios in which an arrest occurs.
 The first involves a law enforcement officer actually observing a crime (think DUI stop) or being called to the scene and making an arrest shortly after the crime occurred (think shoplifting).
 The second is when an arrest is made after an investigation conducted by a law enforcement agency.
-This usually applies to more serious felony offenses such as robbery, sexual assault, murder, and/or drug trafficking.
+This usually applies to more serious felony offenses such as robbery, murder, and/or drug trafficking.
 While an independent investigation by your attorney could be called for in either type of scenario, it is more likely to occur in the second scenario because those arrests occur after a law enforcement investigation.